rzounlom/2023-01-25-fe-eastern-2/week14/README.md

 - update the file extension of you .css files to .scss
 - update the import statements using your css files to import the .scss files
 - start using sass

+### Setup our folder structure

+- clean up our App.js and App.scss
+- create data folder and data file to hold our default users
+- create components folder to hold our components
+- create folders for the components we need: user-card, user-card-list, and user-form
+- create default components for our app and get them on the screen to make sure we are rendering everything correctly

+### Our components and data

+- data --> will hold a list of defualt users for us populate our app main
+- App Component --> will hold the state for our app, as well as our handlers for updating state
+- UserForm Component --> responsible for creating a new user object.
+We will use this form to add users to our state
+- UserCardList --> receives a list of users(passed down as prop from our App component) and renders our list of cards/sends user data down as a props to a UserCard Component to be rendered.
+- UserCard --> receives props from our UserCardList component for a user and renders user data